learn-awesome/learn/README.md

 This is the code that powers https://learnawesome.org

-This is built using Rails 6.1, PostgreSQL, and Tailwind CSS
+This is built using Ruby, Rails, PostgreSQL, Tailwind CSSm and AlpineJS.

 For development, please come to [Slack](https://learnawesome.org/join_slack).